junxit/us-congress-bills-111/metadata.md

 - 2010-09-22 — Introduced in House
 - 2010-09-22 — Introduced in House
 - 2010-09-22 — Referred to the House Committee on Veterans' Affairs.
+- 2010-11-30 — Considered under suspension of the rules. (consideration: CR H7739-7742)
+- 2010-11-30 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+1644.
+- 2010-11-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-11-30 — Mr. Filner moved to suspend the rules and agree to the resolution.
+- 2010-11-30 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H7739)
+- 2010-11-30 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H7739)